openvnf/cgw/README.md

 ### Rclone [alpha]
-To publish captured traffic in the pod by pcap, you have to enable `Rclone` and configure it using environmental variables and use `RCLONE_REMOTE_NAME` to use the correct remote. `Rclone` is defined generically through the container environment.
+To publish captured traffic in the pod by pcap, you have to enable `Rclone` and configure it using environmental variables and use `RCLONE_REMOTE_NAME` to use the correct remote and `RCLONE_REMOTE_PATH` for the correct destination path.
+`Rclone` is defined generically through the container environment.
 To find the name of the environment variable, first, take the long option name, strip the leading --, change - to _ make upper case and prepend RCLONE_.
 All available endpoints are described in the [official rclone documentation](https://rclone.org/commands/rclone_move/).
 An [inotify](https://linux.die.net/man/1/inotifywait)-pattern is watching for captures, pushing them from the directory `/data/finished`.

 ```yaml